Followers

 Jaegers

-The British purchased the services of 30,000 German soldiers, the payment of which went into the royal coffers of the German princes, not the troops.
+The British hired 30,000 German soldiers, and the payment went into the royal coffers of the German princes, not the troops.
 The units came from the German states of Hesse Cassel, Hesse Hanau, Brunswick, Anspach, Bayreuth, Anhalt Zerbst, and Waldeck.

 Place Number sent Number not returned home